 - You’re a product manager… you have a hard time defining your exact role.

 - You work on web products… everything is a product for you.
 Your product has products.

 - You’re not a genius… If you are then congrats, but I’m not, and I don’t work with any.

 10 LESSONS LEARNED (in no particular order)

-- You need a mentor and you need to surround yourself with smart people who are willing to help you grow.
+- You need a mentor, and you need to surround yourself with smart people who are willing to help you grow.
 I was fortunate enough to have the same mentor, well, two mentors from the time I began working until very recently.
 They have made a tremendous impact on my life, professionally and personally.
-I truly believe they’ve made me a better person.
+I genuinely believe they’ve made me a better person.
 They are/were both the greatest teachers I’ve ever had in my life.
 This is invaluable.
 You need a mentor.
 You also need to surround yourself with people who are smarter than you.
-I never like being the smartest person in the room.
+I never like being the most intelligent person in the room.
 I’ve been fortunate enough to work with engineers who are both smart and caring.
 They are willing to help me grow and fill the holes where I’m incapable of filling on my own.
-This relationship is especially important in product management because it encourages me to prescribe what we want but not in terms of how to do it.
-Engineers are very creative so let them use their creativity.
+This relationship is especially meaningful in product management because it encourages me to prescribe what we want but not in terms of how to do it.
+Engineers are very creative, so let them use their creativity.
 This is life… you need mentors.